MatrixManAtYrService/csvsplit/README.md

 ## Warnings

-We're relying on the presence of '2.21822E+12' as a signal that the row starts.
+We're relying on the presence of thirteen digit numbers as a signal that the row starts.
 We're also relying on no field containing a comma.

 If these assumptions fail, the columns will be a mess.
 Now that we understand the file, adapting to such a failure should be trivial.